CodingLife1024/blog-content/ai-art.md

 #### Time and effort

 No artist is born knowing how to create masterpieces.
-Everyone who’s interested in creating art has to spend time practicing, learning, studying, and generally working on their skills to reach a point where they can consistently create pieces they’re proud of.
+Everyone who's interested in creating art has to spend time practicing, learning, studying, and generally working on their skills to reach a point where they can consistently create pieces they're proud of.

 AI-produced art casts a grim light on all of this time and effort.

 When art is available with a quick prompt instead of hours of hard work, the value of that hard work goes down.
-That’s bad news for artists, because it makes it much harder for them to both charge living wages for their work, and to see value in the effort they put in.
+That's bad news for artists, because it makes it much harder for them to both charge living wages for their work, and to see value in the effort they put in.

 #### Unique styles and their value